-In Soviet times, it became the part of Lviv Art Gallery.
-Today, the building houses the showroom of works of outstanding sculptor I. Pinzel, called the “Ukrainian Michelangelo”.
+In Soviet times, it was the part of Lviv Art Gallery.
+Today, the building houses the showroom of the outstanding sculptor I. Pinzel, called the “Ukrainian Michelangelo”.
 Mytnaya Street, 2.
 Opening hours: 11:00-18:00 (10:00-17:00 in winter), day off - Monday.

 The territory of 40 hectares is divided into 86 fields with almost 3,5 thousand monuments and compositions made by famous sculptors and architects.
 I. Franko, S. Krushelnytska, M. Konopnitskaya and other well known people are buried here.
-In 1991, the cemetery received the status of historical and memorial museum-reserve.
+In 1991, the cemetery received the status of the historical and memorial museum-reserve.
 Pekarskaya Street, 95.

 In other rooms you can see various pharmaceutical devices, reconstructed house of the pharmacist, underground alchemical laboratory.
-The museum of history of pharmacy was opened here in 1966.
+The museum of the history of pharmacy was opened here in 1966.
 More than three thousand exhibits are presented.
 Drukarskaya Street, 2.
 Opening hours: 9:00-19:00 (Saturday, Sunday - 10:00-18:00).

-Today, the house is specially painted black.
+Today, the house is specially painted in black.
 The museum located here has an exhibition devoted to the history of the liberation movement of Ukrainian people.
 Market Square, 4.
 Opening hours: 10:00-18:00, day off - Wednesday.

 The pearl of the collection is the only in Ukraine painting of Georges de La Tour “The moneylender”, one of the most expensive and valuable paintings of world importance in the country.
 Stefanik Street, 3.
 Opening hours: 11:00-18:00, day off - Monday.

-Beer Museum.
+The Beer Museum.
 The museum of brewery was opened on the territory of “Lviv Brewery” in 2005.
 It is considered the oldest brewery in Ukraine.
 The first written mention of Lviv beer dates back to 1384.
 The official opening date of “Lviv Brewery” is 1715.

-At the end of the tour, you can taste the best varieties of unpasteurized “Lviv” beer in restaurant “Drinking house of Robert Doms” located in the former beer cellars.
-There is also souvenir shop in the museum.
+At the end of the tour, you can taste the best varieties of unpasteurized “Lviv” beer in the restaurant “Drinking house of Robert Doms” located in the former beer cellars.
+There is also a souvenir shop in the museum.
 Kleparovskaya Street, 18.
 Open: 10:30-18:00, Closed. – Tue